About the Allergic Traveler

 You simply present the “Allergic Traveler” card to the waiter and you are able to communicate your allergies without fear of having a reaction.

-It should not be a battle every time you dine out.
+Why should it be a battle every time you dine out?
 It’s not enjoyable as an allergy sufferer or a parent of an allergy sufferer to eat in restaurants when you fear the worst.
-It makes you reluctant to eat out, whether while traveling or in your own hometown.
+You become reluctant to eat out, whether while traveling or in your own hometown.
 However, I believe that it is important that we are out.
 We should wear our allergies like a badge of honor.
 We need to make others more aware and more accepting of our allergies.
 This can be done in our own backyard where we know the restaurants and speak the language.
 But what happens when you are traveling, for pleasure or business, and you need to communicate with the waiter that you are allergic to nuts in French?
 That is the premise behind this Allergic Traveler, LLC.

 We offer a wide range of allergy cards in multiple languages.
-You simply present the “Allergic Traveler” card to the waiter and you are able to communicate your allergies without fear of having a reaction.
-You can carry it with ease in your wallet.
+Simply present the “Allergic Traveler” card to the waiter and you are able to communicate your allergies without fear of having a reaction.
+Carry it with ease in your wallet.
 You can hand it to the waiter discreetly if you are out with business associates and you don’t want them knowing your personal dietary needs.

 This card is not restricted to travelers.
 As a parent of an allergic child, I know you are in constant worry.
 Field trips are the worst!
 The Allergic Traveler card can be hung from your child’s back pack to alert others of the severity of your child’s dietary restrictions.
 The card does not have to be translated; it is also available in just English.
 All translations are done by native speakers in order to ensure the accuracy of such an important translation.